Nanoscale subsurface dynamics of solids upon high-intensity laser irradiation observed by femtosecond grazing-incidence x-ray scattering: Results

-In order to perform quantitative analysis, we use the program BornAgain~\cite{Burle18} to retrieve the depth-resolved real-space density profile from the scattering data.
-Here, both in-plane and out-of-plane data are refined simultaneously which was crucial to obtain unique solutions (details in \textit{Supplementary Information}).
-Figs.~\ref{fig:fig2}~a-b) show the in-plane scattering profile obtained at 0.5~ps and 3.0~ps after laser irradiation, respectively, while Fig.~\ref{fig:fig2}~c) shows the corresponding retrieved electron density profile.
-Note that our x-ray probe is sensitive to the electrons with binding energies below the photon energy, i.e., 27 and 63 electrons (= effective electrons) for each Cu and Ta atom, respectively.
-Due to the relatively small mean ionization predicted under our laser condition ($Z_{\text{mean}} = 4-6$~\cite{Chung05}), what is essentially measured are the bound electrons, or equivalently, ion motion.
-The solid lines on the scattering pattern in Fig.~\ref{fig:fig2}~a-b) represent the density profiles obtained by the model through iteratively minimizing the chi-square values (\textit{Supplementary Information}).
-The 0.5~ps signal is identical to the density profile in the cold sample.
-At 3.0~ps delay, the density profile is strongly modulated, although there still exists a periodic double-layer structure, as manifested by the continued presence of the Bragg peak at $Q_z = 1.33 \,\mathrm{nm}^{-1}$.
-A reduced number of layers or reduced homogeneity in layer thickness corresponds to the disappearance of Kiessig fringes between $Q_z = 0.99$ and $1.33 \,\mathrm{nm}^{-1}$.
-Further, the reduced density of the uppermost Ta layer in Fig.~2~c) is corroborated by the reduction of the $Q_z = 0.87 \,\mathrm{nm}^{-1}$ peak that is replaced by the $Q_z \sim 0.81 \,\mathrm{nm}^{-1}$ peak.
-Finally, front expanding plasmas are inferred by a new shoulder appearing at $Q_z = 0.73 \,\mathrm{nm}^{-1}$.
+The information around the dynamical diffraction effects as well as the \textit{in}- ($Q_y = 0$) and \textit{out}- ($Q_y \neq 0$) of-plane data is used to reconstruct the density profile by making use of the state-of-the-art GISAXS analysis program BornAgain~\cite{Burle18}.
+This analysis is similar to Ref.~\cite{Schlomka95} and yields the temporal evolution of both the depth-resolved real-space density profile and the parameters describing the correlated roughness between the layers.
+A simultaneous refinement of in-plane and out-of-plane scattering signals was important to mitigate problems of non-unique solutions and key to a successful density reconstruction. s- (details in \textit{Supplementary Information}).
+Circular dots in Figs.~\ref{fig:fig2}~a-b) show the in-plane scattering profile obtained at $-0.5$ and 2.0~ps after the laser intensity peak, respectively, while Fig.~\ref{fig:fig2}~c) shows the corresponding retrieved electron density profile.
+The laser irradiates the sample from the left side.
+The higher and lower effective electron density layers represent Ta ($n_\mathrm{eff} = 3.7 \, \mathrm{nm^{-3}}$) and $\mathrm{Cu_3 N}$ ($n_\mathrm{eff} = 2.2 \, \mathrm{nm^{-3}}$), respectively.
+The shaded areas indicate a confidence interval of the electron density profiles which are determined as described in the \textit{Supplementary Information}.
+The solid lines in Fig.~\ref{fig:fig2}~a-b) represent fits through iteratively minimizing chi-square values resulting in the density profiles shown in Fig.~\ref{fig:fig2}~c).
+The $-0.5$~ps signal (\textit{i.e.}, the integration over $-0.5 \, \pm$ 0.6~ps around the laser intensity peak) is identical to the density profile in the cold sample.
+At 2.0~ps delay, the density profile is strongly modulated, although there still existed a periodic double-layer structure, as manifested by the continued presence of the peak at $Q_z = 1.33 \,\mathrm{nm}^{-1}$.
+A reduced number of layers or reduced homogeneity in layer thickness corresponds to the disappearance of Kiessig fringes between $Q_z = 1.0$ and $1.33 \,\mathrm{nm}^{-1}$.
+Further, the reduced density of the uppermost Ta layer in Fig.~2~c) is corroborated by the reduction of the $Q_z = 0.87 \,\mathrm{nm}^{-1}$ peak.
+Finally, the front of the expanding plasma is inferred from a new shoulder appearing at $Q_z = 0.73 \,\mathrm{nm}^{-1}$.
+Note that we track here mostly the bound electrons, or equivalently, the ion motion.
+This is because we probe here all electrons with binding energies below the photon energy, i.e. the \textit{effective} number of electrons per atom (27 for Cu and 63 for Ta), while the mean ionization predicted under our laser condition is relatively small (up to $Z_{mean} = 7~$\cite{Chung05}).